Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The clues clearly point to soccer and golf, respectively, and effectively avoid any mention of tennis.
-They are believable descriptions of the wrong choices.
+Both fake clues clearly point to baseball and a track sport, respectively, successfully misdirecting away from tennis and towards the incorrect options.
+They are believable in the context of sports.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices